kivy/kivy/doc/sources/guide/events.rst

     self.add_widget(cb)

-The first parameter would be the `instance` of the class the property is defined in.
+The first parameter would be the `instance` of the class the property is defined.

 The second parameter would be the `value`, which is the new value of the property.

-Here is the complete example, derived from the snippets above, that you can use to copy and paste into an editor to experiment with.
+Here is the complete example, derived from the snippets above, that you can use to copy and paste into an editor to experiment.

 .. code-block:: python
    :linenos: